Massari

-Sari Abboud (ساري عبّود; born December 10, 1980), better known by his stage name Massari (/mə'sɑːri/ mə-SAR-ee), is a Lebanese Canadian R&B pop recording artist.
-His music combines Middle Eastern culture with western culture.
-He started his musical career in 2001–2002, and has released three albums, Massari in 2005, Forever Massari in 2009 and Tune In in 2018.
-He has had a number of hit singles in Canada, his home country of Lebanon, the Middle East, Europe, and internationally.
+Sari Abboud (ساري عبّود; born December 10, 1980), better known by his stage name Massari (/mə'sɑːri/ mə-SAR-ee), is a Lebanese-Canadian singer and songwriter.
+He began his career in the early 2000s and went on to release two R&B albums, Massari (2005) and Forever Massari (2009), before releasing two pop EPs, Hero (2015) and Tune In (2018).
 He is managed by SAL&CO.

 Early life and education

 He was born in Beirut, Lebanon.
 His family relocated to Montreal, Quebec when he was 11 years old.
 At the age of 13, he and his younger brothers moved to Ottawa, Ontario, where he attended Hillcrest High School.
+At age 13 he performed at a school talent show which was the first time he wanted to pursue that as his career.